 The current bus subsidies budget makes little provision for learner transport.
 Subsidized buses serve mainly peak hour commuters and offer limited off-peak services to learners, students, and the elderly.
 Students and learners are a significant number in the morning peak periods.
-In the WDM, students and the elderly do not even qualify for concession fares, and pay the full adult fare.
-In the Lephalale LM, the Lowveld Bus Service provides discounted fares for learners but the operator is not subsidised for learner trips.
+In the SDM, students, learners, and the elderly do not even qualify for concession fares, and pay the full adult fare.
 The Department of Transport policy does not allow for the subsidisation of learners, students, and the elderly.

-At present there is no official public transport system for learners in the WDM.
+At present there is no official public transport system for learners in the SDM.
 Most learners travel on foot or by public transport, private transport, and private school buses or privately arranged special transport.

-The average household income in the WDM is R2500.
-The results from the Report on the Optimisation of Subsidies 2002 by the NDOT, reveals the average income spent on transport is 7% (less than the proposed maximum of 10%).
-However, if one or two learners per household travel by bus, then the household spending on transport is significant.
+The average household income in the SDM is R2100.
+The results from the Report on the Optimisation of Subsidies 2002 by the NDOT, reveals the average income spent on transport is 6% (less than the proposed maximum of 10%).
+However, if one learner per household travels by bus, then the household spending on transport is doubled.